 Objectives and Deliverables

-The Innovations in Supervision program (formerly known as Smart Supervision and Smart Probation) is part of BJA’s Innovations Suite of programs, which invest in the development of practitioner-researcher partnerships that use data, evidence, and innovation to assess problems and create strategies and interventions that are both effective and economical.
-A required deliverable of the Innovations in Supervision program is an action plan informed by the grantee’s research partner, comprising a problem analysis, logic model, summary of strategies and intended outcomes, and research base for proposed strategies.
+Grantees of this program are supported in the improvement of the capacity and effectiveness of their community supervision programs, with the goal of reducing the number of crimes committed by those under probation and parole supervision.
+The Innovations in Supervision program (formerly known as Smart Supervision and Smart Probation) is part of BJA’s Innovations in Public Safety suite of programs, which invest in the development of practitioner-researcher partnerships that use data, evidence, and innovation to assess problems and create strategies and interventions that are both effective and economical.
+A required deliverable of the Innovations in Supervision program is an action plan, envisioned as a product of collaboration among the supervision agency, research partner (if applicable), and technical assistance provider.
+The action plan should consist of a problem analysis, program and evaluation model, summary of strategies and intended outcomes, and research base for proposed strategies.

 The objectives of this program are to: